formap/nats-cat/README.md

 ## :hammer_and_wrench: Installation

-`Clone this project and run npm run start`
+Clone this project and run `npm start`

 ## :bulb: Devstack